The word Shaman, or “Saman”, comes from the Evenk tribal lineage; covering South Eastern Siberia, Northern China and Russia.

 No, because life isn’t a new age bubble of hearts, flowers and happy-clappy disco re-edits.
 It’s the entire gamut of emotions.
 The secret is embracing flow, not attaching to states.
 Fearlessly diving into the shadows can be far more productive than spouting ‘love and light’ platitudes from the sidelines.

 If plants decided only to reach for the light, they’d wither and die.
-Similarly, those that constantly reach for the clouds are never inside themselves.
+Similarly, those that constantly reach for the fifth dimension clouds are never inside themselves.
 The roots of our fears need tending to if we’re to experience growth.

 The assumption that the axis of the universe hinges upon our individual happiness is also known as hedonism.
 Ego satisfaction has it’s place – but it’s important to differentiate here.